Sort by: Showing 50 items

 This has to be one of the stupidest "haunted house" movies I've ever seen.
 It begins with potential, but that quickly withers as the filmmakers feel the need to throw in everything but the kitchen sink.
-We here mumblings of a haunted house, but there's no ghosts.
+We hear mumblings of a haunted house, but there's no ghosts.
 Instead we have demons, ghoulies, creatures and flying Halloween decorations hanging from strings, each effect more unconvincing than the last.
 One could say that we should just take enjoyment in the zany fun of it all, but the film is simply not fun, funny or as imaginative as it thinks it is.
 It's not scary at all, nor is it a good laugh.
 Instead, you'll just find yourself shaking your head at how a group of grown adults thought this flick was a good idea.

-The Watcher in the Woods (1980)
+The Watcher in the Woods (1981)

 For a first-time kiddie horror flick, this would work well.
 As a serious piece of horror film fiction however, it's very lacking.
 It has it's charms, a wonderful cast and splendid direction from the ever underrated John Hough, but those are really it's only saving graces.
 It's simply an ok supernatural mystery, who's story checks off all the boxes for clichéd ghost stories and then takes an even sillier turn towards the end.
 It's a competently made film when all is said and done, but it's not nearly spirited or original enough.
 And even for children there are better family-friendly horror flicks out there.